Hacienda Secoya Vineyard Pinot Noir 2017

 Appellation Anderson Valley

 Varietals Pinot Noir

-Aging Aged for 11 months in oak barrel.
-Approximately 25% new oak.
+Aging Aged for 16 months in a combination of neutral french oak barrels and 25% new oak.

 Notes "Attractive bouquet of blackberry and wild herbs with a distinct marine influence.
 The palate is medium-bodied with sappy red berry fruit, a touch of cola and moderate depth.
 Highlights the cool vintage in Anderson Valley and long hang time evidenced by the deep flavors of red raspberry, pencil shavings and moderate tannin impact." - John Raytek